darkjenso/TSL-Strings-Tracker/readme.md

 **Token Controls Method:**
 1. Click the heart button in the token controls (left sidebar)
-2. The module will automatically:
+2. The module automatically finds your character:
-   - Use your selected character token (if any)
+   - Uses your selected character token (if any)
-   - Use your assigned character (if you're a player)
+   - Uses your assigned character (if you're a player)
-   - Show a character selection dialog (if multiple options)
+   - Shows character selection dialog (if multiple characters exist)

 **Console/Macro Method:**
 - Console: `openTSLStrings()`